 “So far, so good.” she said quietly, and hopefully, to herself, crossing her fingers.

-The next Monday Marie cautiously left him at the center for two hours, completed all of her grocery shopping, and made a bank deposit, which made the brief test run an unequivocal success!
-Pretty soon she began leaving him there for up to four hours with a clear conscience, and became more productive than she had been in years!
+The next Monday Marie cautiously left him at the center for two hours, completed all of her grocery shopping, and made a bank deposit, which made the brief test run an unequivocal success.
+Pretty soon she began leaving him there for up to four hours with a clear conscience, and became more productive than in years.

-It was good to see her animated about something again.
+“It’s good to you animated about something again Marie.”

 After a month of almost daily successful visits to the respite center Marie decided both she and Bob were ready for the acid test.
 “On Monday morning I dropped him off for four hours and ran all my errands.
 On Thursday afternoon I met Frances for lunch for two hours and spent the last two hours painting at the beach!”

 “It was wonderful, Gene!
 The ocean waves, sun, and the salt air are just so relaxing and invigorating at the same time!
 I love being in Nature!”